Shikha-code36/assembly-ARM-tutorial/README.md

 BMI negative   ; Branch to 'negative' if result is negative (Negative flag set)
 ```

-This guide provides an organized overview of ARM assembly language programming concepts.
-It includes detailed explanations of registers and their uses, memory sizes, stack memory management, and conditional execution using CPSR flags.
-Beginners can use this as a foundation for further learning and practice in ARM assembly programming.
+This guide provides an organized overview of ARM assembly language programming concepts.Beginners can use this as a foundation for further learning and practice in ARM assembly programming.